bbessemer/little-programs/README.md

     to Traditional C/C++/Java Style (`c`).
   * `-n, --line-length` Line length, including formatting, at which to wrap the block comment.
 Defaults to 80 characters.

+## Building

+Each program is completely self-contained in a single source file.
+Use your favourite compiler to build them individually and copy into `/usr/local/bin` to install.
+(Thanks to default rules, `make <program name>` will also work.)